Alth0ugh/AtlassianAgent/README.md

 # Aim of the project

-The primary aim of this project is to develop an LLM-powered agent system alongside an MCP (Model Context Protocol) server that allows the agent to communicate with with Jira and Confluence APIs.
-By leveraging the reasoning and automation capabilities of large language models, the system is designed to:
+This project demonstrates how to connect LLM-powered [agents](https://www.anthropic.com/engineering/building-effective-agents) with [Jira]((https://developer.atlassian.com/cloud/jira/platform/rest/v3/intro/)) and [Confluence](https://developer.atlassian.com/cloud/confluence/rest/v2/intro/#about) using the [Model Context Protocol](https://modelcontextprotocol.io/docs/getting-started/intro).
+By combining reasoning and automation from large language models with Jira/Confluence APIs, the system can:

 * Automate and simplify common Jira workflows (e.g., creating, updating, and querying issues).